rugbyprof/2143-Object-Oriented-Programming/README.md

 ### Presentations

+(Not all of my courses will have presentations, but when possible I will try and encorporate presentations into the currculum.)

-- Presentations are a major component of your course work.
+- Presentations are a major component of your course work at MSU.
 The ability to discuss complex topics in front a group of your peers is an important skill to have.
 - Depending on the course, and the size of the class, you may have many presentations, or just one presentation.
 - The quality of a presentations that accompanies a programming project is highly coupled with the quality of your project.
 A poor project makes it hard to give a proper presentation on a project in which you did not complete.
 - On the other hand, an excellent project doesn't ensure a great presentation either.